Num1d1um/d2bingo/README.md

 ## Kill a Fallen Major with a Pike

-##Drive from Failsafe to the Halphas Electus without getting off or dying
+## Drive from Failsafe to the Halphas Electus without getting off or dying

-##Drive a lap through the EDZ without getting off or dying
+## Drive a lap through the EDZ without getting off or dying

+ *Must visit Outskirts, Winding Cove, Firebase Hades, The Gulch and the Sludge before returning to starting point*

-##Drive a lap through Europa without getting off or dying
+## Drive a lap through Europa without getting off or dying

+ *Must visit Charon's Crossing, Cadmus Ridge, Eventide Ruins and Asterion Abyss before returning to starting point*

-##Drive a lap through the Dreaming City without getting off or dying
+## Drive a lap through the Dreaming City without getting off or dying

+ *Must visit Divalian Mists, Rheasilvia and The Strand before returning to starting point*

-##Drive from Eris to the entrance to the Black Garden without getting off or dying
+## Drive from Eris to the entrance to the Black Garden without getting off or dying

+ *Ends at the Gate*

-##Kill a Valus and a Bracus
+## Kill a Valus and a Bracus

+ *Name must include either Valus or Bracus*

-##Kill 3 Vex Minds
+## Kill 2 Vex Minds

+ *Name must include Mind*

-##Complete a Timeline Mission
+## Complete a Timeline Mission

 ## Do an Activity on a Destiny 1 Location